fewtarius/351ELEC-builder/README.md

-# 351ELEC-nightly
+# 351ELEC-builder
-A simple script to generate a nightly build and post on discord.
+A simple script to generate a build and post on discord.